 Wear Old Clothes

 If you are in India in advance of Holi, find a local shop to purchase a white salwaar kameez.
 It is what many locals wear daily.
 At local shops you can find an entire outfit for less than $5 USD.
 The white makes it much easier to see all the fantastic colors.
 I recommend getting a long sleeve top if you can.
 This will reduce the amount of exposed body parts to be covered in colors (or to be groped!).
+The only caveat with women wearing white is that your shirt will become see through and increase potential eve-teasing or groping.
+In this case, I suggest wearing a black tank top underneath which will not show the color stains too much and will keep your body protected from view!

 If you don’t have time or money to buy new clothes specifically for Holi, wear something old that can be ruined.
 I often wore an old cotton shirt that was light and flowy and was not see through when wet.
 Remember to keep your shoulders and cleavage covered.

-Keep in mind that whatever you wear underneath your clothes will also be stained and ruined – bras, undies, socks, etc. For women I typically recommend wearing an old white (because it’s easy to bleach) tank top underneath (sans bra, unless you really need one – then use an old one or a dark color).
+Keep in mind that whatever you wear underneath your clothes will also be stained and ruined – bras, undies, socks, etc. For women I typically recommend wearing an old white (because it’s easy to bleach or black) tank top underneath (sans bra, unless you really need one – then use an old one or a dark color).
 Leggings are a great choice for women and light shorts are great for men.

 Wear old tennis shoes or flip flops that are easily washed off.
 My go to Holi shoe while in India was a pair crocs!
-Water proof and the color washed off easily.
+Waterproof and the color washed off easily.

 Also remember that any bags or purses that you carry will be covered in color as well.
 Take something that is easy to wash, hides color well or can be thrown away.